-- The project adopts strong and clear Urban Design Guidelines and continues to work with residents, business and Councils to integrate this guidance into the final design. - Undertake a shade analysis of the viaduct to inform the viaduct placement and design to minimise impact on the parklands as well as inform the landscape design.
+- 43. The project adopts strong and clear Urban Design Guidelines and continues to work with residents, business and Councils to integrate this guidance into the final design. - 44.
+No net reduction in area of Royal Park in accordance with City of Melbourne Parks Policy, with the reduction test inclusive of all expanded paved area ancillary to the rail project proper.

-- Minimise negative impacts of the elevated rail line (viaduct) including overshadowing and interruption of vistas from within or to Royal Park.
+- 45. Undertake a shade analysis of the viaduct to inform the viaduct placement and design to minimise impact on the parklands as well as inform the landscape design. - 46.
+A 3D model of the area of Royal Park affected by the LXRP should be developed to understand the visual impacts and test mitigation strategies. - 47.
+Minimise negative impacts of the elevated rail line (viaduct) including overshadowing and interruption of vistas from within or to Royal Park.
 Overshadowing and visual impacts of the infrastructure should be minimised through the size and height of the structure, reduce the clearance over Park Street and reduce the number of structures above the rail track.
-Reducing the visual impact of the viaduct, structural pillars and embankments by using landscaping and planting to screen the railway. - Protect and preserve heritage assets. - Tell the story of Aboriginal Cultural Heritage and the Wurundjeri Woi-wurrung and Bunurong Boom Wurrung peoples of the Eastern Kulin as Traditional Owners of the land. - Ensure lighting levels, noise and vibration during from train operations are appropriately designed, located and managed considering both the urban and high biodiversity surroundings.
+Reducing the visual impact of the viaduct, structural pillars and embankments by using landscaping and planting to screen the railway. - 48.
+Protect and preserve heritage assets, including the Park Street Gatekeeper's Cabin and the gates. - 49.
+Tell the story of Aboriginal Cultural Heritage and the Wurundjeri Woi-wurrung and Bunurong Boom Wurrung peoples of the Eastern Kulin as Traditional Owners of the land. - 50.
+Ensure lighting levels, noise and vibration impacts of the elevated rail line and train operations are appropriately designed, located and managed considering both the urban and high biodiversity surroundings.